Skip to main content

 Content brief checklist with intent, structure and quality criteria

-Content briefs that only list keywords produce inconsistent results.
-A strong brief aligns primary intent, required structure, evidence expectations, and quality bars so every piece supports both ranking and conversion.
+This template aligns intent, structure, evidence, and quality checks so every piece supports ranking and conversion.

 Core Elements of an SEO Brief